 Bill Gates called malnutrition the biggest missed opportunity in global health.
-In famine-stricken South Sudan, from Nigeria to Yemen, and in places around the world, the most extreme form of malnutrition—severe acute malnutrition—ends many young lives.
+In countries experiencing a nutrition crisis, such as Afghanistan, Somalia, Ethiopia, Kenya, Burkina Faso, Mali, Niger and Yemen, and in places around the world, the most extreme form of malnutrition—severe acute malnutrition—ends many young lives.
 And it's entirely preventable.

 So why is preventing malnutrition so difficult?
 Deeply intertwined with poverty and lack of access to basic services, the causes of malnutrition are wide-ranging and complex.

 But one thing is certain: Ending it could be a watershed moment in global health, helping an entire generation of children escape hunger and poverty and reach their full potential.

 Malnutrition's complicated genesis comes into focus through the story of one child: Samba.

 Born in Mali, Samba was a cheerful and bubbly baby, but his mother Sayon knew she would have to fight for his survival in their impoverished and conflict-ridden hometown.

 At eight months old, Samba fell ill.
 Sayon watched in fear as her bouncing baby grew more listless and gaunt every day.